-- behavior analysts often address family Consumer the a consumption unit because families make group purchasing decisions and shape their consumption behavior. - o Families are involved in consumer decisions that involve more than one person. - Their choices are driven by the belief that it will maximize the welfare of their members.
+- Consumer behavior analysts often address the family as a consumption unit because families make group purchasing decisions and shape their consumption behavior. - Families are involved in consumer decisions that involve more than one person. - Their choices are driven by the belief that it will maximize the welfare of their members.